 We process personal information in line with both the data protection regulations currently in force and our Information Charter.

 Information we collect from you

-We collect personal information from you if you contact us with consumer enquiries and complaints about rail, bus, coach, tram and road journeys, with stories or examples as part of our campaigns, if you engage with us for consultation or research purposes, or with comments and complaints about the Transport Focus service and with feedback on the websites.
+We collect personal information from you if you contact us with consumer enquiries and complaints about rail, bus, coach, tram and road journeys, with stories or examples as part of our work, if you engage with us for consultation or research purposes, or with comments and complaints about the Transport Focus service, and with feedback on our websites.

-Information collected may include personal details such as names and addresses, email addresses and details of individual queries or issues.
-In addition, we collect information on the usage of the websites used to collect this information.
-This usage information will not identify you individually and is stored and processed in aggregate and will not allow the identification of individual users.
+Information collected includes personal details such as names and addresses, email addresses and details of individual queries or issues.
+In addition, where cookie consent has been provided we collect information on the usage of the websites used to collect this information.
+This usage information will not identify you individually.

 Please note that if you choose not to provide personal details when using the Transport Focus websites this may limit the extent to which you can use the sites or how we can help you.

 We need to have a valid lawful basis for holding and processing your data.
 This depends on the purpose of processing: